evammun/genai-data-aug-disasters/README.md

-# Synthetic Data Augmentation with Stable Diffusion for the MEDIC Dataset
+# Improving Image Classification in Crisis Informatics Through Modern Generative Approaches

-This repository demonstrates how to augment a multi-task image classification dataset ([MEDIC](https://crisisnlp.qcri.org/medic/)) using synthetic images created with generative AI models (diffusion models), with the ultimate goal of improving CNN performance under class imbalance.
+This repository demonstrates how to augment a multi-task image classification dataset ([MEDIC](https://crisisnlp.qcri.org/medic/)) using synthetic images created with generative AI models (diffusion models), with the ultimate goal of improving CNN performance under class imbalance in crisis informatics.
+We also demonstrate the impressive zero-shot capabilities for disaster image classification of large multimodal models, such as OpenAI's [GPT-4o](https://openai.com/index/hello-gpt-4o/).

 Due to ethical constraints, we **do not include** the original disaster images or the generated synthetic images in this repository.
 Please see the note below on how to obtain them.

 ---